-XVIII.
+XV.
 TERMINATION; AMENDMENTS

-- (a) The Board may at any time terminate the Plan. - (b) The Board may at any time or times amend the Plan, or amend any outstanding Option or Options, for the purpose of satisfying the requirements of any changes in applicable laws or regulations or for any other purpose which at the time may be permitted by law.
-In the event that applicable rules or regulations are promulgated by the Internal Revenue Service which permit the acceleration of the date an Option is first exercisable without violating the \$100,000 limit described in paragraph (d) of Article V, the Committee is authorized to act for the Board in amending the Plan to permit acceleration in conformity with such rules or regulations. - (c) Except as provided in Article XVI, no such amendment shall, without the approval of the shareholders of the Corporation: - (i) increase the maximum number of shares of Common Stock for which Options may be granted under the Plan; - (ii) reduce the price at which Options may be granted below the price provided for in Article VI; - (iii) reduce the Option price of outstanding Options; - (iv) extend the period during which Options may be granted; - (v) extend the period during which an outstanding Option may be exercised; - (vi) materially increase in any other way the benefits accruing to Participants; or - (vii) change the class of persons eligible to be Participants. - (d) Nothing contained in this Plan shall be construed to prevent the Corporation or any subsidiary from taking any corporate action which is deemed by the Corporation or any such subsidiary to be appropriate or in its best interest, whether or not such action would have an adverse effect on the Plan or any award made under the Plan.
-No employee, beneficiary, or other person shall have any claim against the Corporation or any subsidiary as a result of any such action.
+- (a) The Board may at any time terminate the Plan. - (b) The Board may at any time or times amend the Plan, or amend any outstanding Option or Options, for the purpose of satisfying the requirements of any changes in applicable laws or regulations or for any other purpose which at the time may be permitted by law, except that the Plan may not be amended more frequently than once every six months except to the extent necessary to comply with ERISA or federal tax requirements. - (c) Except as provided in Article XIV, no such amendment shall, without the approval of the shareholders of the Corporation: - (i) increase the maximum number of shares of Common Stock for which Options may be granted under the Plan;

+- 4 - (ii) reduce the price at which Options may be granted below the price provided for in Article VI; - (iii) reduce the Option price of outstanding Options; - (iv) extend the period during which an outstanding Option may be exercised: - (v) materially increase in any other way the benefits accruing to Participants; or - (vi) change the class of persons eligible to be Participants. - (d) Nothing contained in this Plan shall be construed to prevent the Corporation or any subsidiary from taking any corporate action which is deemed by the Corporation or any such subsidiary to be appropriate or in its best interest, whether or not such action would have an adverse effect on the Plan or any award made under the Plan.
+No Director, beneficiary, or other person shall have any claim against the Corporation or any subsidiary as a result of any such action.

-XIX.
-INDEMNIFICATION OF COMMITTEE AND BOARD
+XVI.
+INDEMNIFICATION OF THE COMMITTEE